bruno78/Getting-Cleaning-Data-Project/codeBook.md

 ## Introduction

-Tidy data is a data set that has been merged, cleaned and filtered from a bigger data set that comprises of 3 variables and 5 parts.
+Tidy data is a data set that has been merged, cleaned and filtered from a bigger data set that comprises of 3 subsets and 5 parts.

-## Variables
+## Subsets

 1. The values of 'Activity' consist of data from 'y_train.txt' and 'y_test.txt' The types/names of 'Activity' can be found at 'activity_labels.txt'